SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-cf.md

 7. Once you have selected the Org and the Space, log in to Cloud Foundry in SAP Business Application Studio.

-**Result:** you have successfully created a workspace and pointed to our desired Cloud Foundry Org and Space.
+**Result:** you have successfully created a workspace and pointed to your desired Cloud Foundry Org and Space.

 ### Build and Deploy the Mock Server Application